SecondFlight/DatabaseProject/README.md

 - peoplefinder-images/
 - ejoker-images/

-You will likely need to install some nuget packages.
-Here are the instructions for Mac:
+You might need to install some nuget packages.
+Here's something to try for Mac if it doesn't work out of the box:
 1. open a terminal
 2. cd to project directory
 3. type in the following commands: